PeterCamilleri/format_engine/README.md

 ## In the wild...

-An example of the format_engine in action can be seen in the ruby_sscanf gem (https://github.com/PeterCamilleri/ruby_sscanf) where it is used to provide a facility for parsing strings and extracting data along with a generous helping of performance enhancement.
+An example of the format_engine in action can is the ruby_sscanf gem (https://github.com/PeterCamilleri/ruby_sscanf) where it is used to provide a facility for parsing strings and extracting data along with a generous helping of performance enhancement.